 - 17. Participation in or conviction of theft, wrongful appropriation (i.e., theft with intent to temporarily deprive the owner of possession), unauthorized possession, or sale or damage to School property or any organization affiliated with the School or of another member of the School community (i.e., faculty, staff, student, or campus visitor); - 18.
 Any act of arson, falsely reporting a fire or other emergency, falsely setting off a fire alarm, tampering with or removing from its proper location fire extinguishers, hoses, or any other fire emergency equipment, except when done with real need for such equipment; - 19.
 An attempt to commit or to be accessory to the commission of any act in violation of other Standards of Conduct: - 20.
 Commission of an act or an attempt to commit an act on School property or involving members of the School community (i.e., faculty, staff, student or campus visitor) in an act that would be in violation of state or federal law: - 21.
 Violation of local, state, or federal law, whether on or off campus, when it appears that the student has acted in a way that adversely affects or seriously interferes with the School's normal educational function, or that injures or endangers the welfare of any member of the School or its affiliate community.
-Such violations include, but are not limited to, violation of state or federal drug laws, commission of or attempt or threat to commit rape, murder, felonious assault, arson, or any other felonious crime against person or property.
+Such violations include, but are not limited to, violation of state or federal drug laws, commission of or attempt or threat to commit rape, murder, felonious assault, arson, domestic or dating violence, sexual assault, stalking, or any other felonious crime against person or property.
 Any violation results in an arrest; the School must be notified within 24 hours. - 22.
 Unprofessional conduct, or any conduct or action that could bring dishonor or discredit on MTSA or would reflect unfavorably on its reputation as a Christian institution - 23.
 The use of any illegal drug; - 24.
 The use addicting drugs and/or alcohol, which would impair judgment or function, including those prescribed by a physician, since mental alertness is crucial during the provision of anesthesia.
-Each student should notify MTSA of any medications he is using which may impair judgment or function.
+Each student should notify the appropriate Program Administrator and Clinical Support Coordinator of any medications they are using which may impair judgment or function.

 Additionally, whenever specimen samples are collected for drug testing, the student must notify the collection personnel of any medications in use currently.
 Student anesthetists administer narcotics daily and must not be lax in signing out drugs, administering them properly, or properly disposing of unused portions.
 If circumstantial evidence renders students suspect of drug abuse, they may be asked to have urine, blood, or hair analyses to document their non-use of drugs.
 MTSA reserves the right, and students should expect, that a routine or random analysis for drugs may be requested at any time and without prior notice, to rule out substance abuse:

-- 25. Reporting for duty at any hospital or for any class or professional meeting while under the influence of drugs, alcohol, or ANY mood altering substance; - 26.
-Unlawful use, manufacture, possession, distribution, or dispensing of drugs and/or alcohol on School-owned property or of any other institution affiliated with the School. - 27.
-No student should start or initiate a general or regional anesthetic without proper supervision of a licensed anesthesia personnel.
+- 25. Reporting for duty at any hospital or for any class or professional meeting while under the influence of drugs, alcohol, or ANY mood altering substance; Unlawful manufacture, possession, use, influence or distribution of illegal drugs and alcohol - 26.
+No student should start or initiate a general or regional anesthetic without proper supervision of a licensed anesthesia personnel. - 27.
+Refusing to follow the COVID campus guidelines/contract utilizing the Ascend platform.